slapxxi/slavapavlutin.github.io/_drafts/life/learning/vocabulary-1.md

 ---

+* impose
 - come out
+* settle down
+- feeble
+* coincide

+- affluent
+- stupendous

+- feasability
 - longing

 * nonetheless, nevertheless
+* once

+> This system *imposes* additional financial burdens on many people.

 > They *come out* fresh in September when school starts.

+> The heartbeat was *feeble* and irregular.

+> It's a pity our trips to New York don't *coincide*.
+The strike was timed to *coincide* with the party conference.

+> Despite the fact that even the least *affluent* among us are surrounded by material luxuries undreamed of even a few decades ago, and regardless of all the *stupendous* scientific knowledge we can summon at will, people often end up feeling that their lives have been wasted, that instead of being filled with happiness their years were spent in anxiety and boredom.

+> It's odd that we never question the *feasibility* of a football team practicing long hours for one game; yet in writing we rarely give oursevles the space for practice.

 > She was filled with *longing* to hear his voice again.

 > The problems are not serious. *Nonetheless*, we need to tackle them soon.

+> *Once* you're deep into it, you wonder what took you so long to finally *settle down* at the desk.